google/mtail/docs/Building.md

 ## No Go

-You can still build and develop **mtail** with Docker.
+You can still run `mtail` and its programs programs with Docker.

 ```
 docker build -t mtail .
 docker run -it --rm mtail --help
 ```

-**mtail** is not much use without a configuration file or logs to parse, you will need to mount a path containing them into the container, like so:
+`mtail` is not much use without a configuration file or logs to parse, you will need to mount a path containing them into the container, like so:

 ```
 docker run -it --rm -v examples/linecount.mtail:/progs/linecount.mtail -v /var/log:/logs mtail -logtostderr -one_shot -progs /progs/linecount.mtail -logs /logs/messages.log